Approximation Schemes and Structural Barriers for the Two-Dimensional Knapsack Problem with Rotations: Introduction

 It seems natural to extend our approach to the general weighted case of 2DKR and, for example, try to improve the mentioned polynomial time $(3/2+\eps)$-approximation algorithm~\cite{galvez2021approximating} for this setting.
 Perhaps surprisingly, we prove that this is impossible even if there is only a single large item and all other items are skewed!
 We show that for the weighted case one needs $\Omega(\delta\log N)$ rectangular containers of the above type to obtain a $(3/2-\delta)$-approximation for any $\delta>0$.
 However, to obtain polynomial running time, we can afford only a constant number of such containers.
 To prove this lower bound, we define a corresponding family of instances that all have one huge item whose width equals $N$ (i.e., the width of the knapsack) and whose height \emph{almost }equals $N$.

 However, we show that this is (essentially) the only setting in which constantly many boxes are not sufficient to obtain a better factor than $3/2$.
 Therefore, \aw{in order to break the barrier of $3/2$,} we define a different type of packing in this problematic case.
 Our packing uses $O_{\eps}(1)$ boxes and one special container that has the shape of an $\Ls$, similar to in~\cite{galvez2021approximating}.
 However, if rotations are allowed then it is more difficult to pack items inside this $\Ls$-container since each item might be placed in its vertical arm or in its horizontal arm.
 To address this, we argue that we need the $\Ls$-container only in settings where its vertical arm is much shorter than its horizontal arm and where each item in these arms is relatively long compared to the respective arm.
 Another difficulty is that inside the vertical arm, some items may need to be rotated.
 In particular, the height of the $\Ls$ might be so small that items inside are almost squares!
 We address this by sacrificing a factor of 2 on those items.
 With a careful analysis, involving the {\em corridor decomposition technique} and a {\em resource contraction lemma for the weighted case} \cite{galvez2021approximating}, we show that overall we obtain an approximation ratio that is strictly better than $3/2$.
-Our results for the (general) weighted case of 2DKR can be found in \Cref{sec:weighted-case}}. \begin{thm} There exists a polynomial time $(190/127+\epsilon)<(1.497+\eps)$-approximation algorithm for 2DKR. \end{thm}
+Our results for the (general) weighted case of 2DKR can be found in \Cref{sec:weighted-case}}. \begin{theorem} There exists a polynomial time $(190/127+\epsilon)<(1.497+\eps)$-approximation algorithm for 2DKR. \end{theorem}

-Furthermore, with our reasoning we can slightly improve and, at the same time, simplify the best-known polynomial time result for 2DK (i.e., {\em without rotations}), which has an approximation ratio of $17/9+\eps \approx 1.89+\eps$ \cite{galvez2021approximating} (see Appendix \ref{sec:non-rotation-improved} \aw{for our result}). \begin{thm} There exists a polynomial time $(13/7+\epsilon)<(1.858+\eps)$-approximation algorithm for 2DK. \end{thm}
+Furthermore, with our reasoning we can slightly improve and, at the same time, simplify the best-known polynomial time result for 2DK (i.e., {\em without rotations}), which has an approximation ratio of $17/9+\eps \approx 1.89+\eps$ \cite{galvez2021approximating} (see Appendix \ref{sec:non-rotation-improved} \aw{for our result}). \begin{restatable}{theorem}{nonrotationimproved} There exists a polynomial time $(13/7+\epsilon)<(1.858+\eps)$-approximation algorithm for 2DK. \end{restatable}

 Given that we now have a PTAS for the cardinality case of 2DKR, a natural question is how much time is needed for computing a $(1+\eps)$-approximation for the problem.
 Note that for squares, there is a $(1+\eps)$-approximation algorithm whose running time is only $n\log^2 n+(\log n)^{O_{\eps}(1)}$\cite{DBLP:conf/compgeom/BuchemDW24}.
 However, for 2DK and 2DKR we prove a much higher lower bound on the running time (see Section \ref{sec:finehard}).